smartdevicelink/sdl_evolution/proposals/nnnn-ios-show-manager.md

 @property (strong, nonatomic, readonly) SDLRPCButtonNotificationHandler eventHandler;

 /**
  Create a multi-state (or single-state, but you should use initWithName:state: instead for that case) soft button.
-For example, a button that changes it's image or text, such as a repeat or shuffle button.
+For example, a button that changes its image or text, such as a repeat or shuffle button.

  @param name The name of the button
  @param states The states available to the button